 1. Shin pads

 You might already have guessed what’s on the first place!
 It’s important to get a good pair of shin pads, for the best possible protection.
-They come in different price ranges, shapes and sizes, and it all comes to finding the pair that you feel most comfortable in!
+They come in different price ranges, shapes and sizes, and it all comes to finding the pair of shin pads that you feel most comfortable in!
 Some really don’t fancy shin pads and uses the smallest and cheapest they can find.
 While some really enjoys the protections that the shin pads offer and goes for quality shin pads.
 JayMike has experienced his share of broken legs, and he doesn’t want that to happen to him, so he goes for his all-time favourite shin pads to get the protection he needs!
 So, if you want to keep your legs safe, then get some high-end shin pads made of quality materials which gives you a higher level of protection.

 Are you interested in seeing what products JayMike recommends for the protection, or even seeing his worth-mentioning list of protection gear.
 Then have a look at the video below for some awesome products and tips!